mingtang/mingtang.github.io/photography.md

 			<a href="{{ site.url }}/photography/2018/12/30/washington/">
 				<h6>Olympic Peninsula and Seattle, 2018</h6>
 			</a>
 			<p>2018 passed swiftly, and I turned 30.
 What happened in my 2018?
 For the first time in seven years, I had a chance to celebrate the Lunar new year with my family in China!
-I also visited China this year... <a href="{{ site.url }}/photography/2018/12/30/washington/">Read More</a></p>
+I also... <a href="{{ site.url }}/photography/2018/12/30/washington/">Read More</a></p>
 		</div>
 	</div>